 In 2010, Josh was introduced to First Descents.
 Ironically, cancer struck Josh’s family again earlier that year, when his dad, the person who largely introduced him to the outdoors, was diagnosed.
 The combination of these two events helped seal an immediate bond between Josh and First Descents.
 Over the past few years, Josh has enjoyed growing personally and increasing his participation with First Descents.
 As he said, “I feel lucky to be able to help further this truly essential cause by introducing First Descent’s mission to an incredible group of friends and clients that I’ve developed through a lifetime in Colorado”.

-Rochelle (aka “Hefty”) is a two-time breast cancer survivor and a member of the Federal Advisory Committee on Breast Cancer in Young Women.
-A graduate of Columbia Law School, she served as a law clerk to United States Supreme Court Justice Ruth Bader Ginsburg.
-A dedicated advocate, Rochelle founded Sharsheret, a national not-for-profit organization that has provided support and resources for young women facing breast cancer since 2001.
-She serves as a media resource on cancer in young people, and lectures at medical conferences nationwide.
+After her first diagnosis of breast cancer, Rochelle became a member of the Federal Advisory Committee on Breast Cancer in Young Women.
+She later founded Sharsheret, a national not-for-profit organization that has provided support and resources for young women facing breast cancer since 2001.

 In 2009, Rochelle joined First Descents for a kayaking adventure and later participated in FD programs across the country.
 Hefty’s commitment to FD and the cancer community as a whole was immeasurable and she will forever be a part of the FD family.